 Dr. Odom’s established a robust and well-funded research program, serving as the principal investigator or co-investigator on numerous research grants, and served key positions in several large-scale collaborative research efforts.
 Her main research focus was in the area of power storage; when the often-quoted rail against renewable energy was uttered - ‘what happens when the sun doesn’t shine or the wind doesn’t blow?’ - her vocal response was always ‘batteries!’.
 Dr. Odom’s research efforts were lauded by the scientific community; from 2017 - 2019, she was a Research Corporation for Scientific Advancement Scialog Fellow for Advanced Energy Storage, and in 2020 she was awarded the American Chemical Society’s ‘Rising Star Award’ from the Women Chemists Committee.
 Dr. Odom pushed for excellence in every task that she undertook, and this lecture series was established to celebrate her spirit and commitment to excellence in materials chemistry.

-The Susan A. Odom Endowment has been established to continue Professor Odom's vision of excellence and diversity in materials research.
+The Susan A. Odom Endowment continues Professor Odom's vision of excellence and diversity in materials research.